kasteelharry/google-drive-slideshow/readme.md

 This does work with shared Drives.

+Starting with the root folder, recursively select a random folder (or itself, if it contains at least one file).
+Once we hit a folder with only files, pick a random file.
+Validate it to be of supported image type and not respect the `MAX_FILE_SIZE` parameter.
+If we ever run into an issue (unsopported file, empty folder, etc.) try again from the root.

 ## Setup

 You need to create a Google Cloud project, enable the API `drive.readonly`, Configure OAuth, and create access credentials.
 Make sure the Google account you are using has access to the files you want for the slideshow.